Originally published in 2018, now updated to reflect the latest Map Viewer user interface.

 Above and Below – Natural Breaks

-Here’s the same layer, but with “Classify Data” turned on, which defaults to a Natural Breaks method.
-To reproduce this map, hit “Classify Data” and then change to “Above and Below” style and choose the purple-to-green color palette.
+Here’s the same layer, but with “Classify data” turned on, which defaults to a Natural Breaks method.
+To reproduce this map, start from the “Above and Below” theme shown above, and turn on “Classify data.”

 The darkest color is assigned to values at or above 11.2 so the effect is that it is “harder” for a county to earn that dark purple color.
 The values between 8.78 and 11.2 all get the same color of light purple, and all values between 6.9 to 8.78 and all values below 6.9 get incrementally stronger shades of green.